AdaCore/spark2014/docs/ug/tutorial.rst

 This chapter describes a simple use of the |SPARK| toolset on a program written completely in |SPARK|, within the GPS integrated development environment.
-All the tools may also be run from the command-line, see :ref:`command line`.
+All the tools may also be run from the command-line, see :ref:`Command Line Invocation`.

 Writing |SPARK| Programs
 ========================